jlonge4/mychatGPT/ReadMe.md

 # GPT -> PDF Chatbot

-After seeing much desire for a GPT chatbot that uses your own PDFs, I decided to code this project.
+After seeing much desire for a GPT chatbot that uses your own PDFs (and now docx!), I decided to code this project.
 I hope you enjoy it!

 ## Installation